Gravitational-wave astronomy: Low frequency

 In June 2023, four PTA collaborations, the three mentioned above and the Chinese Pulsar Timing Array, delivered independent but similar evidence for a stochastic background of nanohertz gravitational waves.
 Each provided an independent first measurement of the theoretical Hellings-Downs curve, i.e., the quadrupolar correlation between two pulsars as a function of their angular separation in the sky, which is a telltale sign of the gravitational wave origin of the observed background.
 The sources of this background remain to be identified, although binaries of supermassive black holes are the most likely candidates.

 Intermediate frequencies

 Further in the future, there is the possibility of space-borne detectors.
-The European Space Agency has selected a gravitational-wave mission for its L3 mission, due to launch 2034, the current concept is the evolved Laser Interferometer Space Antenna (eLISA).
+The European Space Agency has selected a gravitational-wave mission for its L3 mission, due to launch in the 2030s, the current concept is the Laser Interferometer Space Antenna (LISA).
 Also in development is the Japanese Deci-hertz Interferometer Gravitational wave Observatory (DECIGO).

 Scientific value

 Astronomy has traditionally relied on electromagnetic radiation.
 Originating with the visible band, as technology advanced, it became possible to observe other parts of the electromagnetic spectrum, from radio to gamma rays.
 Each new frequency band gave a new perspective on the Universe and heralded new discoveries.
 During the 20th century, indirect and later direct measurements of high-energy, massive particles provided an additional window into the cosmos.
 Late in the 20th century, the detection of solar neutrinos founded the field of neutrino astronomy, giving an insight into previously inaccessible phenomena, such as the inner workings of the Sun.
 The observation of gravitational waves provides a further means of making astrophysical observations.

 Russell Hulse and Joseph Taylor were awarded the 1993 Nobel Prize in Physics for showing that the orbital decay of a pair of neutron stars, one of them a pulsar, fits general relativity's predictions of gravitational radiation.
 Subsequently, many other binary pulsars (including one double pulsar system) have been observed, all fitting gravitational-wave predictions.
 In 2017, the Nobel Prize in Physics was awarded to Rainer Weiss, Kip Thorne and Barry Barish for their role in the first detection of gravitational waves.

 Gravitational waves provide complementary information to that provided by other means.
 By combining observations of a single event made using different means, it is possible to gain a more complete understanding of the source's properties.
 This is known as multi-messenger astronomy.
 Gravitational waves can also be used to observe systems that are invisible (or almost impossible to detect) by any other means.
 For example, they provide a unique method of measuring the properties of black holes.

 Gravitational waves can be emitted by many systems, but, to produce detectable signals, the source must consist of extremely massive objects moving at a significant fraction of the speed of light.
 The main source is a binary of two compact objects.
 Example systems include: